 There’s nothing like feeling fast to make you pick up your pace.
 That’s one of the beauties of night running: there’s a purity in the sensation of the wind on your skin without seeing the full panorama to contextualize it, the tunnel vision of your light beam as you constantly play catch, like a cat chasing a laser pointer.
-And, during these times of COVID-19 response, night running is also a safer forum to practice social distancing, given there are very few nocturnal users of roads, paths and trails.

 The long days of spring and summer are opportune for running in the dark, when cool nights offer runners looking to avoid scorching daytime heat more accommodating temperatures.
 Summer can lure you out into the middle of the night, but dawn or dusk runs are less likely to upset sleep cycles.